Religion in Niger: Christianity

 Christianity first contacted Niger with French colonial expansion, and its adherents include local believers from the educated, the elite, and colonial families, as well as immigrants from neighboring coastal countries, particularly Benin, Togo, and Ghana.
 Christians, both Roman Catholics and Protestants, account for less than 1% of the population.
 The official 2012 census found that 0.3% of the population (56,856 respondents) was Christian.
-Another estimate has Christians at 0.4%, of which Evangelicals account for 0.1% and Roman Catholics for most of the rest.
-Christians are mainly present in the regions of Maradi and Dogondoutchi, and in Niamey and other urban centers with expatriate populations.
-Current estimates place the current Christian population at about 56,000 individuals with projected growth resulting in about 84,500 Christians by the year 2025.
+A later estimate has Christians at 0.24%, evenly split between Catholics, Protestants and other denominations.

+In 2007 Christians were mainly present in Maradi, Dogondoutchi, Niamey and other urban centers with expatriate populations.
-A number of foreign Christian missionary organizations are active in the country, and have been since the French colonial period.

 The first Catholic mission was founded in 1931, while the first Protestant missionaries came to Zinder in 1924 and to Tibiri a few years later.
 In the late 1970s, there were some 12,000 Catholic and 3,000 Protestant converts in Niger, comprising the Christian population alongside foreigners.

+In September 2025, twenty-two people were killed in western Niger during and after a baptism.